Watson Institute for International and Public Affairs

 Research Goals:

-• To assess the wars’ budgetary costs, including the financial legacy, as well as the opportunity costs of the U.S. military budget;
+• To assess wars’ budgetary costs, including the financial legacy, as well as the opportunity costs of the U.S. military budget;

 • To examine the environmental and ecological impact of the U.S. global military presence, including military carbon emissions;